nhyldmar/fez-ap/README.md

 - Tree -> Cabin Interior B
 - Tree Sky -> Throne

 In addition to the progression items, every treasure map, artifact, heart cube and the first-person sunglasses is also an item that can be sent.
-There is no game logic tied to them except for if the knowledge logic option is enabled with `knowledge_logic: true`.
+There is no game logic tied to them ~~except for if the knowledge logic option is enabled with `knowledge_logic: true`~~ (known bug, not currently enabled).
 This is since you can look up the codes/invisible platforms online or remember them from a previous run.
 The brute forced black monolith code can be found in-game now if you want to go for the full knowledge logic experience.

 The remaining space in the item pool is filled with traps and filler with a ratio depending on the options `trap_percentage` and `trap_weights`.
 Thee traps are: